veronikagnesszabo/Text-Mining-Project-2026/README.md

 At this point the transcripts have also been processed (see preprocessed_full.csv), however this has yet to be joined with Tianrun's cleaned and grouped CSV file.

+Elijus had started working on the Introduction and Discussion part of the report.